indiesoftby/defold-playable-ads/README.md

 ## Installation & Usage

 Copy the `playable_ad` folder into the root of your project + the `.defignore` file.
-Then:
+Then, in the command line:

 ```
+cd your_project_folder
 cd playable_ad
 npm install
 gulp
 ```

-`npm install` install required NodeJS packages. `gulp` builds the project into a single HTML file.
+`npm install` installs required NodeJS packages. `gulp` builds the project into a single HTML file.

 The resulting HTML file is located at `/playable_ad/build/output_js-web/YOUR_PROJECT_TITLE/YOUR_PROJECT_TITLE.html`.